-- Communication and interaction a student could have speech, language or communication needs.
-Students may have ASD, including Asperger's Syndrome and Autism. - 2) Cognition and Learning students may struggle and have moderate learning difficulties (MLD), severe learning difficulties (SLD) or profound and multiple learning difficulties (PMLD).
-Some students have specific learning difficulties (SpLD); these may affect more than one aspect of learning.
-For example, dyslexia, dyscalculia and dyspraxia. - 3) Social, emotional and mental health difficulties students may become withdrawn or isolated as well as displaying challenging, disruptive or disturbing behaviours.
-These behaviours may reflect underlying mental health difficulties such as anxiety, depression, and self-harming or substance misuse. - 4) Sensory and physical needs some students may require provision because they have a disability which prevents them or hinders them from making use of the educational facilities generally provided.
+- 1) Communication and interaction a student could have speech, language or communication needs or Autism Spectrum Disorder. - 2) Cognition and Learning students may have moderate learning difficulties (MLD), severe learning difficulties (SLD) or profound and multiple learning difficulties (PMLD).
+Some students have specific learning difficulties (SpLD); these may affect more than one aspect of learning, for example, dyslexia, dyscalculia and dyspraxia. - 3) Social, emotional and mental health students may become withdrawn or isolated as well as displaying challenging, disruptive or disturbing behaviours.
+These behaviours may reflect Attention Deficit Hyperactivity Disorder (ADHD), or underlying mental health difficulties such as anxiety or depression - 4) Sensory and physical some students may require provision because they have a disability which prevents them or hinders them from making use of the educational facilities generally provided.
 These may include visual impairment (VI), hearing impairment (HI), or a multi-sensory impairment (MSI).
 Some students may have a physical disability (PD) where they require on-going support and equipment to help them access the same range of opportunities as their peers.